Sam and Daniel | Whiteville, NC Wedding Photographer

 Who is contributing to the wedding budget?

 When planning a wedding with a budget, we need to know who is paying!
-According to wedding tradition, the bride’s parents are the ones who typically pay for the engagement party and for the wedding celebration – including the ceremony and reception.
+According to wedding tradition, the bride’s parents are the ones who typically pay for the engagement party.
+They are also on the hook for the wedding celebration – including the ceremony and reception.
 The groom’s family is expected to execute the rehearsal dinner and contribute to the honeymoon fund.
 But again, this is just tradition.
 Most couples find themselves paying for most, if not all of their wedding these days.
-Whether your family is footing the entire bill, just making a contribution, or not helping at all, it is important to know who is paying and how much they are willing to put toward the wedding cost.
+It is important to know who is paying and how much they are willing to put toward the wedding cost.

 What are your wedding must-haves?

 Prioritizing the elements of your wedding experience is a key second step.
 Every couple has their non-negotiables and those need to be determined before you start shopping around for vendors.
-Knowing what is most important to you and your partner will help make the decision-making process much easier when planning a wedding with a budget.
+Knowing what is most important to you and your partner will help make the decision-making process much easier when planning your wedding budget.

 For some brides, they have had their dream venue/dress/photographer/etc. picked out for years!
 Those would be the key elements that you need to include in your budget.
 Some brides want a quiet, reserved event, while others want a huge party, and even more are wanting to skip the event altogether and elope!
 These are questions you and your partner need to answer before you start structuring your wedding budget and allotting money into different categories.